Cash-back credit cards are rewards cards that give you a small percentage of each purchase back as a reward.

 - Cash rewards: Each cash-back credit card has its own earning scheme, but they all offer the same straightforward, easy-to-use benefit: cash back for each dollar you spend.
 Some cards offer rewards at a flat rate, such as 1.5% back on all purchases.
-Others provide higher levels of cash back on certain categories, such as gas or groceries, that either stay the same or rotate each quarter.
+Others, such as Chase Freedom, provide higher levels of cash back on certain categories of purchases, such as gas or groceries, that either stay the same or rotate each quarter.

 - Most have no annual fee: Most of the top cash-back credit cards on the market don’t charge an annual fee.
 That means you won’t sacrifice some of your rewards to a fee, and you can keep the card open fee-free even if you decide to primarily use a different one in the future.
-(That’s worthwhile because a longer credit history can strengthen your credit score.)
-A few cash-back credit cards do charge an annual fee, so if you choose one of them, make sure the rewards you earn will make the fee worth it.
+That’s worthwhile, because a longer credit history can strengthen your credit score.

 - Many offer sign-up bonuses: Like travel rewards credit cards, many cash-back credit cards offer a sign-up bonus if you meet a minimum spending requirement within the first few months.
 These bonuses can be worth hundreds of dollars.

 - Shopping perks: Some cash-back credit cards (as well as many travel rewards credit cards) offer benefits that can safeguard your purchases or save you money.
-These perks include lowest advertised price match, extended warranties, return guarantees (or a refund if a store won’t accept a return), cell phone protection, and more.
+These perks include a lowest-advertised-price match, extended warranties, return guarantees (or a refund if a store won’t accept a return), cell phone protection, and more.
 Not all cards offer these features.
 Read your card’s benefits guide for a detailed breakdown.

-- Some have 0% APR offers: Some—but not all—cash-back credit cards offer 0% APR on purchases or balance transfers for a limited time.
+- Some have 0% APR offers: Some cash-back credit cards offer 0% APR on purchases or balance transfers for a limited time.
 That will let you pay down a big purchase, or existing debt, without paying interest.

 Cons of Cash-Back Credit Cards Explained

-- No travel rewards: A few cash-back credit cards, like the Chase Freedom, let you redeem rewards for cash back or for free travel through an online portal.
-But if you’re looking to use rewards specifically for travel expenses, or to transfer points to airline or hotel partners, a travel rewards card is likely a better choice.
+- No travel rewards: A few cash-back credit cards, like the Chase Freedom, let you redeem rewards for cash-back or for free travel through an online portal.
+If you’re looking to use rewards specifically for travel expenses, or to transfer points to airline or hotel partners, a travel rewards card is likely a better choice.

 Compare cash-back credit cards’ rewards schemes, sign-up bonuses, and perks.
 With enough research, you’ll find a card that fits your spending style and rewards preferences.